 Even if you’re confident that your ads are best optimized, you should monitor them on a weekly basis.
 Don’t just set them up and let them run for three weeks.
 Be sure to monitor things such as frequency, clicks by interest, click-through versus conversion rates, and the number of leads.

-There’s no point in serving an ad to someone that’s already purchased on your site, right?
+There’s no point in serving an ad to someone who’s already purchased on your site, right?
 They likely won’t act on the ad and it will just end up wasting your budget.

-In this case, we excluded users that submitted a lead form in the past 180 days.
+In this case, we excluded users who submitted a lead form in the past 180 days.